koajs/stateless-csrf/Readme.md

   This CSRF protection hashes a user's unique cookie against a server-side secret.

-  When the request comes in, the server checks hashes the cookie against the server-side secret and then compares it to the CSRF token.
+  When the request comes in, the server hashes the cookie with the server-side secret and then compares it to the CSRF token.
 If it matches, verification is complete otherwise, the middleware rejects the request.